Welcome to the Department of Pathology here at Danbury Hospital.

 We also have a pediatric pathology faculty from Yale University.
 The faculty presents interesting and unusual cases from their institution.
 The resident also has a mandatory rotation at Yale for Peds/Neuro/Renal for one month in their PGY4 year.

 During the Required Elective rotation at Yale, two of the four week rotation are dedicated to Neuropathology.
-Residents’ education in the field of neuropathology is comprised of a combination of surgical cases, Autopsy cases, and academic lectures given by our faculty at Danbury Hospital, faculty from the Yale Department of Pathology and by Dr. Dennis Chute and Dr. Kia Newman from the OCME.
+Residents’ education in the field of neuropathology is comprised of a combination of surgical cases, Autopsy cases, and academic lectures given by our faculty at Danbury Hospital, faculty from the Yale Department of Pathology and The Office of the Chief Medical Examiner (OCME).

 Anatomical Pathology Schedule – 24 Months